 The Company's interest rate risk arises from long-term borrowings.
 Borrowings issued at variable rates expose the Company to interest rate risk on the cash flows.
-As of year end 2023, the Company has no long-term borrowings.
+As of yearend 2024, the Company has no long-term borrowings.

-In addition, as of yearend 2023 and 2022, the Company has an amount available in liquid assets that is much higher than its financial debt, consequently, the Directors consider that its exposure to interest rate risk is not significant in any case.
+In addition, as of yearend 2024 and 2023, the Company has an amount available in liquid assets that is much higher than its financial debt, consequently, the Directors consider that its exposure to interest rate risk is not significant in any case.

-Thus, the Company has not considered it necessary to cover interest rate fluctuations, consequently, it did not take out derivative instruments during the 2023 and 2022 financial years.
+Thus, the Company has not considered it necessary to cover interest rate fluctuations, consequently, it did not take out derivative instruments during the 2024 and 2023 financial years.